 The PET plastic in this work melted and shaped with a heat gun appears as glass at first sight though has none of the preciousness or weighty aspects of glass, though all of the clarity.

 There is so much to love about mosses.
 The way, rain, and water cling to the deep green strands while holding moisture close to the surface of the stones.
 The mats of moss collect dust, nutrients, and debris as they grow, shrink, decompose, and form a rich hummus.
+It is further amazing that humans have discovered that mosses have natural antifreeze.

 The chemical processes that are part of the nature of mosses in slowly breaking the rocks into sand and smaller grains are somehow quite poetic to me.
 They are preparing and making their own soil and conditioning their living place with their waste.